 If you decide to pay your premiums upfront, you can also be considered for some discount.
 For instance, instead of paying $60 monthly (which equals $720 annually), your insurer may give you a discount of $20, and you pay $700 yearly if you pay upfront.

 The amount you spend on condo insurance in Texas varies by each insurance company.
-The average cost of condo insurance in Texas is between $67 and $110 monthly without a discount.
+The average cost for condo insurance in Texas is between $67 and $110 monthly without a discount.

 Typical condo insurance in Texas costs between $790 and $1,320 yearly.
 There are factors that contribute to this variation.
 The amount of coverage and the amount of money you agree to pay as a deductible whenever there is a claim can also influence the cost.